mypetyak/StrokeWidthTransform/README.md

 the two strokes you might encounter in an 'L' shape to be considered with the same, most common, stroke width.

-5. Connect lines that overlap using a union-find (AKA, disjoint-set) data structure, resulting in a disjoint set of all overlapping stroke slices.
+5. Connect lines that overlap using a union-find (disjoint-set) data structure, resulting in a disjoint set of all overlapping stroke slices.
 Each set of lines is likely a single letter/character.